owulveryck/blog/content/post/hip-terraform-part-I.md

 ### The _command_ package

 Every single action is fulfilling the `cli.Command` interface and is implemented in the [`command`](https://godoc.org/github.com/hashicorp/terraform/command) subpackage.
-Therefore, every "action" of terraform has a definition in the command package and the logic is coded into a `Run(args []string) int` method (see the [doc of the Command interface for a complete definition](https://godoc.org/github.com/mitchellh/cli#Command).
+Therefore, every "action" of Terraform has a definition in the command package and the logic is coded into a `Run(args []string) int` method (see the [doc of the Command interface for a complete definition](https://godoc.org/github.com/mitchellh/cli#Command).

 # Creating a new binary

-The idea is not to hack any of the packages of terraform to allow an easier maintenance of my code.
+The idea is not to hack any of the packages of Terraform to allow an easier maintenance of my code.
 In order to create a custom service, I will instead implement a new utility; therefore a new `main` package.
 This package will implement a gRPC server.
 This server will implement wrappers around the functions declared in the `terraform.Command` package.

-For the purpose of my poc, I will only implement three actions of terraform:
+For the purpose of my POC, I will only implement three actions of Terraform:

 * `terraform init`
 * `terraform plan`